unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 16 (15,000 XP)

 **_Angelic Weapons_**.
-The planetar’s weapon attacks are magical.
+The planetar’s weapon attacks are tek.
 When the planetar hits with any weapon, the weapon deals an extra 5d8 radiant damage (included in the attack).

 **_Divine Awareness_**.
 The planetar knows if it hears a lie.

-**_Innate Techcasting_**.
-The planetar’s Techcasting ability is Charisma (spell save DC 20).
-The planetar can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The planetar’s Tekcasting ability is Charisma (tek skill save DC 20).
+The planetar can innately cast the following tek skills, requiring no material components:

 At will: _detect evil and good_, _invisibility_ (self only)
 3/day each: _blade barrier_, _dispel evil and good_, _flame strike_, _raise dead_
 1/day each: _commune_, _control weather_, _insect plague_

-**_Magic Resistance_**.
-The planetar has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The planetar has advantage on saving throws against tek skills and other tek effects.

 **Actions**